We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Unlike raw honey, regular honey undergoes a pasteurization process.
 This means manufacturers have heated it to kill yeast cells that can affect its taste, increase its shelf-life, and make it look more transparent and attractive.
 However, pasteurization may adversely affect the number of nutrients in the honey.

-Some historical evidence estimates that humans have used honey for over 8,000 years.
-During ancient times, people would have used raw honey, but today, most people use pasteurized honey.
+Some historical evidence estimates that humans have used honey for

 - antibacterial action

 - anti-inflammatory effects

 Raw honey also contains bee pollen and bee propolis, which is a sticky, glue-like substance bees use to hold their hive together.
 Regular honey may not contain the same levels of bee propolis and bee pollen as raw honey.

 The following sections explore seven evidence-based health benefits of raw honey.